Skip to content

 ig-hf-transformers-gui-2

-Imagine a scenario where you want the model to infer test samples at the end of each epoch and log the inference results with SwanLab.
-You can create a new class that inherits from SwanLabCallback and add or reconstruct lifecycle functions.
+Imagine a scenario where you want the model to infer test samples at the end of each epoch and log the inference results with swanlab.
+You can create a new class inheriting from SwanLabCallback and add or override lifecycle functions.
 For example:

 python